-This course is designed to assist pre-service and in-service teachers in understanding the reading acquisition process through observation and analysis of reading and written language development, and the study of current issues in reading research.
-It is organized around current, accepted, research-based theoretical models that account for individual differences in reading.
+This course develops an understanding of the reading acquisition process through analysis of reading and written language development, and the study of current issues in reading research.
+It is organized around current, scientific, research-based theoretical models that account for individual differences in reading.
 Introduction to language structures including spoken syllables, phonemes, graphemes, and morphemes is included in this course.
 Participants will apply knowledge of the core areas of language to reading acquisition in terms of first and second language acquisition, typical development and exceptionalities.
-Participants will be introduced to current scientific research.
-This course meets the Maryland State Department of Education requirement for initial certification or renewal of a certificate in Early Childhood Education, Elementary Education, Special Education Generic: Infant/Primary, and Special Education Generic: Elementary/Middle.
+This course meets the Maryland State Department of Education Reading requirement for an initial certificate or renewal of a certificate in Early Childhood Education, Elementary Education, Special Education Generic Infant/Primary, and Special Education Generic Elementary/Middle.

 Overall Course Objectives